 Things can get costly pretty quickly, so decide which providers you can live without and put the money straight into your holiday fund instead.

 You can always re-subscribe when you come home.
 Few bucks on Hulu, few bucks on Spotify, Pandora, etc.

-Individually do not cost much but if you add all together and multiply by 6 (6 months) it’s substantial money that you can save.
+Individually does not cost much but if you add it all together and multiply by 6 (6 months) it’s substantial money that you can save.

 We all like to let our hair down, especially after a long week at work.
 However, your Friday and Saturday night habits don’t come cheap.

 So, instead of heading straight to the pub this weekend, followed by a couple of bars and a late-night takeaway, opt to stay home instead.

 Food and drink are cheaper, you can still enjoy good company and you get to relax in your pj’s.
 It’s a win-win!

 Transform your clutter into cash by going through your old junk and selling on anything you no longer want or need.
 You’ll increase your holiday fund and reduce the clutter at the same time.